 every disease is exclusive to women, nor to men.
 If you want to see the

-They are the most famous, or infamous diseases, as you do wish to call it.
+are the most famous, or should I say, infamous diseases, as you do wish to call

 When we go to the doctor, almost always we are confident that our health problem will be solved.
 Unfortunately, there are some prescribed medications causing hair loss as a side effect as well.
 Some of these alter the natural cycle of hair growth.

 The most prone people who suffer from this problem are those who take medications for cancer or chemotherapy drugs.
 It not only causes hair loss on the head, but also on the eyebrows, eyelashes and the entire body.